What are Direct Subsidized and Unsubsidized Loans?

 - Complete the FAFSA.

-- Complete any documents requested by the Financial Aid Office.
+- Complete any documents requested by the Student Financial Services Office.

-- The student must accept loans online on myWheaton--This gives the Financial Aid Office permission to transmit information to the Department of Education.
+- The student must accept loans online on myWheaton--this gives the Student Financial Services Office permission to transmit information to the Department of Education.

 - First-time borrowers must complete Loan Entrance Counseling.